• Skip to primary navigation

 • 1 teaspoon dried oregano

-In a medium bowl, stir together 1 cup cauliflower, egg, Parmesan and mozzarella.
-Add oregano, crushed garlic and garlic salt.
+• In a medium bowl, stir together 1 cup of finely chopped cauliflower, egg, Parmesan and mozzarella.
+The, add the oregano, crushed garlic and garlic salt.
 Stir until well combined.

 WANT TO SAVE THIS RECIPE?